PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-18 05:02:16
+Last updated: 2024-04-18 05:02:49
-Random Quote: What did the mermaid wear to her math class?
-An algae bra! - Will Livingston
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon